This image is available for download, without charge, under the Getty's Open Content Program.

 On the lid, a man and a woman recline on an upholstered couch.
-As was the common practice, the heads of the figures were left unfinished so they could be carved as portraits of the deceased when the sarcophagus was purchased.
-In this instance, however, the portraits were never completed; the reason is unknown.
+The heads of the figures have been left unfinished.
+If they were intended to be portraits of the deceased, this work was, for reasons now unknown, never completed.

 Burial in a sarcophagus was a popular custom during the period from about 150 to 250 A.D.
 Sarcophagi were mass produced in a few centers, one of which was Athens.
 Athenian sarcophagi were carved on all four sides and often surmounted with reclining figures.